Toyota Matrix Insurance Rates

 Price estimates by individual coverage:

-Prices are based on $500 physical damage insurance deductibles, 30/60 bodily injury liability limits, and includes uninsured motorist and medical coverage.
-Estimates are averaged for all states and for all Matrix models.
+Price estimates include $500 physical damage deductibles, liability coverage up to 30/60, and includes UM/UIM and medical coverage.
+Estimates are averaged for all 50 U.S. states and Matrix trim levels.

 Price Range from Low to High

-For the normal driver, Toyota Matrix insurance prices range from the low end price of $496 for the bare minimum liability coverage to the much higher price of $1,868 for a driver who requires high-risk insurance.
+For an average driver, Toyota Matrix insurance prices range from as low as $496 for a discount liability-only rate to a high of $1,868 for a high-risk driver policy.

 Geographic Price Range